chen-jonathan/Percolation/README.md

 Back-end development in Java.
 Front-end development was provided by the course instructors.

-Currently, this program deals with a backwash bug (due to the virtaul top and virtual bottom idea implemented) For more information on the assignment click [here](https://coursera.cs.princeton.edu/algs4/assignments/percolation/specification.php).
+Currently, this program deals with a backwash bug (due to the virtaul top and virtual bottom idea implemented) For more information on the assignment (Assignment #1 from Algorithms 1 Princeton Coursera Course) click [here](https://coursera.cs.princeton.edu/algs4/assignments/percolation/specification.php).